BerryWang1996/berrywang1996.github.io/index.md

 ### 6.Configure load balance

-When read and write is separated, there are multiple read/write nodes, and you can configure load balancing to achieve multi-data source load balancing of `jvm` level.
+When read and write is separated, there are multiple read/write nodes, and you can configure load balancing, for example:

-Configuration file example:

 1. Polling load balance：